kim-em/lean-training-data/README.md

 This takes about 4 minutes on my system, producing a 115mb file, containing information for ~170000 declarations in Mathlib and Std.

+### `goal_comments`

+`lake exe goal_comments Mathlib.Logic.Hydra` will recompile the target module, and print the source file with inserted comments `-- ⊢ x = y` showing the goal after each tactic invocation.

+With the `--edit` flag it will also edit the source file in place (e.g. for Mathlib files, in your `lake-package/mathlib/` directory).

+I have made a `goal_comments` branch of Mathlib containing the complete output.
+If you would like this updated please ask.
+I can set up regular CI if needed.

+This may be useful for machine learning training data, alongside the un-annotated source, both for training prediction of next tactics from goals, and training expected goal states from tactics.

+`scripts/goal_comments.sh --edit` will run this script on all of Mathlib.

 ### `training_data`